[Last Updated: 10 May 2017]

 Why not tell a story about Joe dealing with whatever snake you’re going to talk about – not just give it to us without any context.
 These were like factoids thrown up to make up some pages in the book.
 More stories about either Joe or others with that snake would have been a much better approach.

 The manner in which Joe’s death occurred – as detailed by the book didn’t make much sense to me at all if that’s the way it happened.
+He was either still under the influence of alcohol, or a complete idiot.

 1. Joe is said to have reached into a snake bag to pull out a snake.
 Who in their right mind does this unless they are absolutely sure what the snake inside it is – because the person put it in there himself?
 I couldn’t imagine a skilled herpetologist doing this based on anything his assistant said about which snake was in the bag.
 That said, apparently he did.
 I’ve yet to do this.
 I don’t foresee ever doing it.
 I’ve never seen anyone do this.